 Independent (15%)

 We consider 300 as the minimum respondent sample size needed for reasonable precision for a given sub-population.
 Using an equal probability sampling method, no special treatment is needed if a sub-population is large enough to ensure the minimum sample size for the sub-population.
-Since the overall number of completes is fixed at 2,500 respondents, a rough guide whether a sub-population would reach the threshold of 300 respondents is whether it accounts over 12% of the total population.
+Since the overall number of completes is fixed at 2,500 respondents, a rough guide whether a sub-population would reach the threshold of 300 respondents is whether it accounts for over 12% of the total population.
 Based on the available distributional data on the ESRD population, the sub-populations that need special treatment such as oversampling would include:

 Beneficiaries receiving home/peritoneal treatment;